 - Social Media

 Utilizing all four (4) of the above ideas may not be necessary, but in times when business is slow or a company is looking to expand, they can make an enormous difference in the profitability of the limousine service.

 Clothing, logos, business cards, flyers, and physical advertisements are all ways of increasing the public’s awareness of a new or old limo company.
 The key?
 Keep everything consistent.
 If a color is changed in the logo, ensure all physical and non-physical means of branding are updated to match.

 In the early days of a business, giving something away at a significantly lower cost (or even free) can be disconcerting.
-Even if the discount is small, it can increase the probability of acquiring new customers significantly.
-As an example, a new limousine company may offer “the first hour free” (with a minimum booking of two (2) or three (3) hours.
+But even if the discount is small, it can increase the probability of acquiring new customers significantly.
+For example, a new limousine company may offer “the first hour free” (with a minimum booking of two (2) or three (3) hours.)